JustM3Sunny/valentine/README.md

 - **Theme**: You can modify the gradient background and text colors by editing the Tailwind classes in the HTML.
 - **Content**: Replace placeholders with your unique story, memories, and images to make it personal.
 - **Animations**: Adjust the fade-in animation duration or add new animations as needed.
+Make it extra special!

 ---